Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 Figure~\ref{fig:MoS2_fig1}(a) shows the time-resolved photocarrier density induced by the pulse at a fluence of $0.6$~mJ/cm$^2$.
 The gray-filled curve represents the Gaussian pulse envelope, the green one corresponds to the EOMs solution including both quasiparticle renormalizations and collision integrals, and the blue curve to the EOMs solution neglecting both.
 In the latter case, the number of photoexcited electrons is strongly underestimated.

 This trend is clearer when we examine the laser-induced photocarrier density against fluence at 30 fs across various approximations to band structure renormalization and scattering.
-Figures~\ref{fig:MoS2_fig1}(b)–\ref{fig:MoS2_fig1}(c) display results without and with quasiparticle renormalizations, respectively.
-In each panel, the blue, green, and orange symbols denote no collisions, carrier–phonon only, and carrier–phonon + carrier–carrier collisions.
+Figures~\ref{fig:MoS2_fig1}(b)-\ref{fig:MoS2_fig1}(c) display results without and with quasiparticle renormalizations, respectively.
+In each panel, the blue, green, and orange symbols denote no collisions, carrier-phonon only, and carrier-phonon + carrier-carrier collisions.

-If quasiparticle renormalizations are neglected [Fig.~\ref{fig:MoS2_fig1}(b)], the interpretation is straightforward: adding scattering channels allows excited carriers to relax, hence reducing Pauli blocking.
+If quasiparticle renormalizations are neglected (Fig.~\ref{fig:MoS2_fig1}(b)), the interpretation is straightforward: adding scattering channels allows excited carriers to relax, hence reducing Pauli blocking.
 This frees states for additional carriers promoted by the field.
 As expected, the effect is most pronounced at large fluence.
 In the absence of scattering (blue circles), phase-space filling (Pauli blocking) quickly limits further excitation after the first few femtoseconds, and stimulated emission reduces the number of photocarriers, leading to a counterintuitive photocarrier density decrease with increasing fluence.

 Even with all scattering channels included, the carrier density exhibits a nonlinear increase at high fluence.
 In this regime, states are not freed rapidly enough to accommodate newly excited carriers, despite rapid carrier-carrier interactions, leading to saturation.